tqchen/ffi-navigator/README.md

 - python/tvm/relay/expr.py:L191 move cursor to `Tuple` and run goto definition.
 You can also try out find references in all these cases

+## Add Support to a New FFI Pattern

+The project is modularized into [dialect namespace](python/ffi_navigator/dialect) which is FFI convention(or even project) specific and generic parts.
+You will be able to extend the support by adding a new dialect.

 ## Installation

 Install python package